situ25/Algo-Notes/DFS.md

 Each vertex v has two timestamps: the first timestamp d[v] records when v is first discovered (and grayed), and the second timestamp f [v] records when the search finishes examining v’s adjacency list (and blackens v).*

+**The vertex from which we start gets blackened last (in all the edges that can be visited from it) In BFS the vertex from which we start gets blackened first.**